DCarper/rqrcode_png/README.markdown

 # rqrcode_png

 ## Overview
-**Problem:** You need to generate your own supercool QR code images
+**Problem:** You need to generate your own QR code images
 **Solution:** rqrcode_png

+rqrcode_png extends [rqrcode](https://github.com/whomwah/rqrcode), adding one simple method to instances of QRCode, **\#to_img**.
+[ChunkyPNG](https://github.com/wvanbergen/chunky_png) is used to generate the image itself in pure Ruby.
+As few assumptions are made as possible regarding the image itself.

 ## Usage